 CON: VIPKid has started accepting younger children lately (2-3 years old) which can’t stay focused during class.
 Also, not all of them are so well behaved.
 If they decide to get up and run around, there’s little you can do about it.
 The young ones are also sometimes a little scared and nervous and start crying.

 PRO: They use a ticketing system (Freshdesk) when errors do occur.
 It’s a growing company so sometimes things don’t run 100% smoothly, but they tend to reply to issues in a timely manner as well as any questions you might have.

 CON: Sometimes you get random emails that seem poorly worded and can come off as harsh.
 The especially occurs if you had a network or tech error on your end (or they deem you did whether or not it’s the case).
 I think it may be that the person sending the email isn’t a native speaker and it can come off as really harsh when you get something like “if you continue to have technical problems your contract will be terminated.”
 So getting those certainly makes me question my job security.

 So far so good!

 In general, I’m a big fan of working for VIPKid and find that the Pros outweigh the Cons.
-Due to it being a new company, the have some growing pains.
+Due to it being a new company, they have some growing pains.
 But from what I’ve seen things just seem to be getting better.
+You can see another review of my thoughts on the changes they’ve made on VIPKid, The Good, The Bad, and The Ugly.
 There are some things I don’t understand or find transparent.
 These things include how they determine their base pay, (people with multiple years experience and masters degrees have the same base pay I do, and some with less experience have more), but hey, whatever works for them.
 If VIPKid seems like something that would interest you, feel free to drop me a line or sign up here!